nliusont/predict-dean-berg-bikes/README.md

   - Compiles the unique trips into a single df.
 Saved as `unique_trips.pkl`
 3. Run `directions.ipynb`, this notebook samples from the unique trips the `sample_size` you define.
 It uses your `mapbox_api_key` to request directions.
 It then checks for your `target_streets` in the directions that are returned.
 - Results are stored as `sampled_trips.pkl`
 4. Run `model.ipynb`, this notebook takes the results from your samples and trains a random forest model to predict whether a trip contains your target streets based on the start and end points.
+It then runs predictions on the entire 2023 dataset, giving you a count of the number of trips on your target streets.

 ### Notes
 - *On sampling:* Simply randomly selecting trips would likely result in many similar trips being sampled.
 I.e. The sample would probably contain many trips from Downtown to Midtown because these trips are common.
 Since we need the model to generalize based on geographic coordinates, we need to sample a geographically diverse set of trips.
 To accomplish this, I split the city into a 10x10 grid, then sample randomly from each grid cell for start and end points.